JennToo/altgo-us/content/pages/legal.md

 As far as we are aware, no form of non-binary gender marker has been obtained on any official Alabama state documentation.

+## Passport

+Passport gender markers are entirely self-identified.
+Refer to [this guide from the state department][passport] for details.

 ## Social Security

 Refer to [this guide from the National Center for Transgender Equality][1].
 Marker changes have been done successfully at both the Huntsville and Decatur Social Security office.

-## Passport

-This uses the same letter as you use to update with Social Security.
-Refer to [this guide for details][2].

-Many people in the area have successfully updated their passports, but there also have been reports of problems (particularly a few cases from Birmingham).

 ## Birth Certificate